AdobeDocs/id-service.en/help/library/get-set/getlocationhint.md

 ---
-description: Returns the Experience Cloud ID service region ID.
+description: Returns the Experience Platform Identity Service region ID.
 A region ID (or location hint), is a numeric identifier for the geographic location of a particular ID service data center.
 You need the region ID in order to make server-side API calls to Audience Manager.
 keywords: ID Service
-seo-description: Returns the Experience Cloud ID service region ID.
+seo-description: Returns the Experience Platform Identity Service region ID.
 A region ID (or location hint), is a numeric identifier for the geographic location of a particular ID service data center.
 You need the region ID in order to make server-side API calls to Audience Manager.
 seo-title: getLocationHint
 title: getLocationHint
 uuid: cdc312b7-d270-4a5c-a2bb-0fbb37f1e2f4